-While a link may successfully establish as up with mismatched allowed or native VLAN's, it is best practice to have both sides of the link configured identically.
-Mismatched native VLAN's or allowed VLAN's can have unforeseen consequences.
+While a link may successfully establish with mismatched allowed or native VLANs, it is best practice to have both sides of the link configured identically.
+Mismatched native VLANs or allowed VLANs can have unforeseen consequences.
 Recall that the native VLAN is the VLAN associated with untagged traffic.
-Mismatched native VLAN's on opposite sides of a trunk can inadvertently create "VLAN hopping".
+Mismatched native VLANs on opposite sides of a trunk can inadvertently create "VLAN hopping."
 This is often a method of intentional attack used to sneak into a network and is an open security risk.
 Consider the following example and diagram.

 A client is plugged in to a VLAN 1 access port and desires an address from the DHCP server on the VLAN 1 subnet (192.168.1.0/24).
 There is a native VLAN mismatch on the trunk link between the two switches, which will prevent the client from receiving the appropriate address.
-Coming from an access VLAN 1 port, when the DHCP request gets to the trunk on the switch, it will be untagged traffic, as the native VLAN is 1.
+The DHCP request comes from the access VLAN 1 port; by the time the DHCP request gets to the trunk on the switch, it will be untagged traffic since the native VLAN is 1.
 When the traffic gets to the other switch on the other side of the trunk, the native VLAN is 10.
 The untagged traffic from the switch on the right will be treated as VLAN 10 on the switch on the left.
 The DHCP server will reply to the DHCP request for VLAN 10 (192.168.10.0/24) and send the address back to the client.
 Once again, as VLAN 10 is untagged on the left switch, it will be treated as VLAN 1 on the right switch because of the native VLAN mismatch, and the client will ultimately obtain an address in the wrong subnet.

-This, along with all other trunk configuration, must be identical for the entire path through the network that traffic will follow.
-For example, if there are 3 switches between a client and a gateway on VLAN 100, VLAN 100 must be trunked through all the switches connecting links (shown below).
+Native VLAN setting, along with all other trunk configuration, must be identical for the entire path through the network that traffic will follow.
+For example, if there are three switches between a client and a gateway on VLAN 100, it must be trunked through all the switches' connecting links (shown below).